code-with-amitk/Code-examples/Networking/OSI-Layers/Layer-3/Protocols/IP_Internet_Protocol/IPv6/README.md

 2001:0:3238:DFE1:63::FEFB
 ```

+## IPv6 Addressing Scheme
 <a name=smask></a>
-## IPV6 Subnet Mask
+### Subnet Mask
-  - IPv6 has fixed mask `/64`.
-Means from 128 bits.
-64 are given to hosts(Enough hosts) and 64 to networks.
-But providers can again provide a smaller mask to organization.
+- IPv6 has fixed mask `/64` (ie 64 bits).
+64 are given to hosts, and 64 to networks.
+We can do subnetting/supernetting.
 ```c
   Example: 2001:0DB8:0000:CD30:0000:0000:0000:0000/60      Means 60 Bits from Left are considered as Network Address[same as IPv4]
   Equivalent to    2001:DB8:0:CD30::/60